Giovanni stopped. He wanted to remember everything.

 She gave him her hand.

-After the initial surge, it was like there was nothing in the room—nothing anywhere—except her touch.
+After the initial surge, it was like everything in the room faded away, except her touch.
 Her thumb caressed his, and Giovanni longed to feel her hand touching his knowing it would always be so.

 Sarah let him go.
-They had touched for about three seconds.
-Three seconds of wondering what the hell he was doing, who the hell this girl was, why the hell he was so affected by her touch.
+They had touched for, what, maybe five seconds?
+Five seconds of wondering what the hell he was doing, who the hell this girl was, why the hell he was so affected by her touch.

 “You have— nice— hands, Vanni.”
 She breathed deep and stared at his long fingers.
 “You should— play the— piano.”